tyleha/beneathdata/content/1 - Howto Build Pelican.md

 `ghp-import` allows us to copy the contents of a specific folder to a separate git branch.
 Saves a ton of time, and makes updating your Github Pages site a two-command action.

-Github will only look in a specific brach for the HTML content to serve your static site - the `master` branch for user pages and the `gh-pages` branch for projects.
+Github will only look in a specific branch for the HTML content to serve your static site - the `master` branch for user pages and the `gh-pages` branch for projects.
 So, depending on which page you're using, run the following command from your `source` branch:

 ```bash
 $ ghp-import -m 'commit message' -b master output